 - Brand awareness: This was critical.
 Over a period of time, we have been able to establish our brand and company values.
 Bonus points if your potential hires have used your product and have had a positive experience with it.

 Energized with this hiring, we took a longer look at our hiring process and laid down these rules:

 - Don’t hire for the status, hire for the trajectory.
 This means choosing people who are smart, hungry and have a point to prove.
 Not necessarily from IITs or big brand companies.

 - Don’t hire if your gut says no: Many times we were tempted to hire experienced people who struck the right chords, but were not really aligned with our vision.
 We’re glad we didn’t give in to this temptation.
-Yes, one can always fire them later, but that’s a high risk gambit that we avoid.
+Yes, one can always fire them later, but it has various costs.

 So what are your hiring lessons?